udacity/cd13282-blockchain-with-solidity-project/README.md

 - The repository should include:
   - The Solidity smart contract code.
   - Hardhat test scripts.
-  - A README file documenting the deployment process and any relevant project information.
+  - A README file containing the Sepolia Etherscan link of the deployed contract

 ### **Notes for Submission**